 And I was still sharing some of my new photos on Instagram with FB so those still come through on my FB timeline.

-BUT… Instagram have now gone a step too far and I’ve just quit using them as well.
+BUT… Instagram went a step too far and so I quit using them as well.
 I was aware that Facebook bought them out in 2012 for $1 billion, and had then appointed themselves the legal owners of all images posted on the site, but was choosing to ignore the fact.